kannamgcyber/KannammalG/README.md

 - ISO Audit and Certification
 - People Management
 - Team Management
+- Mentoring
+- Coaching
+- Technical Evaluations for Hackathons (Cybersecurity)

 **About me:**

 I love to Learn new things be it small or big.
 Since my career start I have been supporting different team, multiple projects, different roles & responsibilities, My tasks or responsibilities may vary time to time however the thought of learning new things never vanished.
 I am a great Team player and influencer who influenced team for giving best out of them.
 I never said No to anything I try fail however never gave up.
 My main objective of my career is to Grow and Let my Team & Others Grow towards the Success..

 I am proud to be a part of **[Cloudnloud Communinity](https://www.linkedin.com/company/cloudnloud/)** mentored & guided by Vijay Balakrishnan.
-I am now in learning phase of various technologies under his guidance and proud to be in Trusted Core Team supporting his Vision & Mission.
+I am now in learning phase of various technologies under his guidance and proud to be in Trusted Leadership Team supporting his Vision & Mission.

 **About Cloudnloud & Vijay -**